 The Mistaken Point Ecological Reserve is home to some of the oldest fossils on the planet.
 If you’re a geologist or are into fossils (and even if you’re not) you most likely already know about the Mistaken Point World UNESCO site (and if you don’t you should).

 This place has fossils that are 565 million years old.
 Check out some of the oldest fossils of multicellular life found anywhere on our planet.
-The Edge of the Avalon Interpretive Center offers fully guides tours of the Mistaken Point Ecological Reserve and is the best way to experience this special UNESCO site.
+The Edge of the Avalon Interpretive Center offers fully guided tours of the Mistaken Point Ecological Reserve and is the best way to experience this special UNESCO site.

-Explore the Coastline on A Kayak or Paddleboard
+Explore the Coastline on a Kayak or Paddleboard

-Kayak and Stand Up Paddleboard Heaven
+Kayak and Stand Up Paddleboard (SUP) heaven

 If you’re a recreational kayaker or stand up paddleboarder, the protected coastlines of Tors Cove and Ferryland offer some great ocean paddling in and around islands.
 If you’re not an experienced ocean paddler, kayaking and paddleboarding on Tors Cove Pond is a more relaxed warmer water kayaking and paddleboarding experience during the summer months.

 Tors Cove pond also has several islands to explore, so don’t feel you need to go on the ocean if your goal is to kayak or paddleboard to an island.
+Tors Cove Pond is also a good spot for trout fishing.

 Are you unfamiliar with Tors Cove Pond?
 Find out about secret beaches and where the best freshwater paddling is hidden in our Tors Cove Pond article.